- Communications & Media

 In his intellectual property practice, John handles trademark and copyright infringement claims and manages enforcement programs for large franchisors and other intellectual property owners.
 In addition to litigation such claims in federal court, John represents clients in responding to office actions by the U.S. Patent and Trademark Office (USPTO) and in litigating contested proceedings before the Trademark Trial and Appeal Board (TTAB), primarily with respect to claims of likelihood of confusion.

 He also frequently litigates claims against employees, such as non-compete, non-solicitation and confidentiality agreements that implicate employers’ interests in trade secrets or customer relationships, and claims against competitors for false advertising or misappropriation of trade secrets.
 Similarly, John provides pre-publication review of advertising and promotional programs for compliance with the Lanham Act and state laws.
 He has handled right of publicity and related privacy claims in connection with advertising campaigns.

-John’s antitrust experience led him to defend hospitals and other health care providers, John’s work in medical staff privileges litigation implicates federal and state antitrust law, as well as state contract and tort law.
-His work has yielded significant published state and federal court decisions under the federal Health Care Quality Improvement Act of 1986 (HCQIA) and Missouri’s rule of non-review (by which the judiciary generally defers to the quality of care decisions of health care providers), and with respect to the enforceability of medical staff bylaws under state contract law.
+John’s antitrust experience led him to defend hospitals and other health care providers in medical staff privileges litigation, where physicians often allege unfair competition.
+His work in that area has yielded significant published state and federal court decisions under the federal Health Care Quality Improvement Act of 1986 (HCQIA) and Missouri’s rule of non-review (by which the judiciary generally defers to the quality of care decisions of health care providers), and with respect to alleged violations of medical staff bylaws.

-In addition, John has frequently litigated First Amendment issues, successfully defending defamation and privacy claims for media organizations, brokerage firms (Form U-5 filings), health care providers (data bank reports submitted pursuant to the HCQIA) and other defendants.
+In addition, John frequently litigates constitutional issues, including First Amendment issues, successfully defending defamation and privacy claims for media organizations, brokerage firms (Form U-5 filings), health care providers (data bank reports submitted pursuant to the HCQIA) and other defendants.
 He has also prosecuted:

 - First Amendment attacks on state and federal legislation

 - Fifth Amendment property rights, such as attacks on a municipality’s exercise of the power of eminent domain or franchisees’ claims under state right of first refusal laws

 - Commerce Clause, Due Process Clause, Supremacy Clause, and Equal Protection Clause challenges to state trade regulation, franchise relationship and merchandising practices statutes.